mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 You'll notice that this hides prominent politicians and current events topics.
 I think the news is important, but Twitter is not an effective way for me to consume it.

-Review your the list of accounts you follow on Twitter.
-Eliminate ones that post a low proportion of relevant content.
+Twitter evolves quickly, so this is a continuous process.
+When too much of my feed fills with uninteresting content, I review my follow list for accounts whose signal-to-noise ratio is poor, and I look for new muted words that can help me curate my feed.

 ## StackOverflow / StackExchange

 ### Ignore "hot questions"

-As a programmer, StackOverflow often has highly valuable answers to problems I run into during software development.
-But they're also playing games to distract me from my task at hand and drag me deeper into the app.
+As a programmer, StackOverflow often has valuable answers to software development roadblocks.
+The company unfortunately plays games to steal my focus and drag me deeper into their platform.
 Their sidebar is filled with distractions: "hot questions," blog posts, and job listings.
 The "hot questions" are especially pernicious because they're no doubt just displaying the questions most likely to attract clicks.

-The "hot questions" are never relevant to the problem I came to StackOverflow to solve, but if I'm on StackOverflow, chances are that I'm frustrated debugging something and easily tempted by distractions.
+The "hot questions" are never relevant to the problem I came to StackOverflow to solve, but if I'm on StackOverflow, chances are that I'm frustrated with a technical problem and easily tempted by distractions.

-I avoid this with a browser extension called [uBlock Origin](https://github.com/gorhill/uBlock).
-Its primary purpose is to block ads, but one of its lesser-known features is its "element picker."
-It allows you to hide any page element permanently with a few mouse clicks.
-Selecting a page element with the "element picker" tool adds a CSS selector rule to uBlock Origin so that it knows to always hide that element.
+A free browser extension mitigates this problem for me: [uBlock Origin](https://github.com/gorhill/uBlock).
+Its primary purpose is to block ads, but its lesser-known "element picker" feature allows you to hide any page element permanently with a few mouse clicks:

 <figure>
   <video style="max-width:100%" controls>